 Many years ago things were different.
 Marriage, pregnancy and parenthood had a very different approach.
 Mothers stayed at home to look after the kids and the fathers went out to work and earn for family.
 But is it the same now?
 No. We are not in those times, things have changed drastically no matter how much we love and care for each other and long to have kids, we still need to think about it and precisely talk it out with each other.

 10 Questions You Must Ask Yourself Before Planning A Baby

 Here are 10 questions you need to ask each other as well as yourself before planning a baby:-

-- Do you have enough space? – Is your house the dream house you thought for your family.
+Do you have enough space?: Is your house the dream house you thought for your family.
 If you have a studio apartment or a one bedroom flat, will you be comfortable in it or need to upgrade or buy a new house?
 Do you have a school and other child facilities near your locality?
-You will have to see your neighbourhood from your child’s perspective.
+You will have to see your neighborhood from your child’s perspective.

 How to get pregnant?:– For some it can be a cakewalk to get pregnant while for others it might take some time.
 Have a mindset it might take time and do not get too anxious if it takes longer than you thought of.
 Read about top 5 conception myths.

 Are you ready for a BIG change?:Maybe your life is too good at the moment and you really enjoy every part of it, be it your dream job, social life, holidays etc. but a baby will bring a lot of changesto your current life scenario.
 It’s your choice not to have a child for few more years, it doesn’t mean you are selfish.

 Which religion the baby will follow?:It could happen that you both are from different religious backgrounds and or had an inter-caste marriage or even want your child to follow some other faith.
 This needs to be sorted first.